Spaced Repetition for Chess: Why It's the Most Effective Way to Learn Openings

 The Time Efficiency Advantage

 Traditional study replays the same pages regardless of your errors, so you waste time on moves you already remember.
-One Chess.com user fit a complete Scotch repertoire on about 20 flashcards, dedicating roughly half to the Mieses variation.
-By storing plans, such as piece placement and typical pawn breaks, they achieved broad coverage with a fraction of the usual pages and minutes.
+A complete Scotch repertoire can be effectively addressed with a set of carefully chosen position cards, with particular focus on the Mieses variation.
+By storing plans, such as piece placement and typical pawn breaks, you achieve broad coverage with a fraction of the usual time.

 How It Works Day to Day